Thiveyan/Binge/readme.md

 Binge+ is a react-based web application that uses the OMDB api to help you browse movies and TV shows and select the ones that interest you to make a dedicated watchlist.

+Here is a link to a live demo: https://soft-alfajores-c9ce98.netlify.app/

 ## Installation

 Download the attached package and unzip it.
 Then run the following commands on your terminal: